Grahasti (film)

 Grahasti was the first film to "start the trend" of family dramas being made in South India.
-The story revolves around Harish Khanna (Ashok Kumar) who leads a dual life, having two sets of families in different cities.
-The effect the exposure has on him and his family forms the basis of the story.
+The story revolves around Harish Khanna (Ashok Kumar), a respected industrialist with a large brood of children, is discovered to be leading a dual life, having two sets of families in different cities at the occasion of his daughter’s engagement.
+The effect the scandal and the secret has on him and his family forms the basis of the story.
+It is inspired and an adaptation of a Hollywood film ‘’The Remarkable Mr. Pennypacker’’ which in turn had been a successful broadway play based on a true incident of a bigamous trucker reported in The Reader’s Digest.

 Plot

 Harish Khanna (Ashok Kumar) lives in a happy household consisting of his wife Maya (Nirupa Roy) and his large family of seven daughters and one son in Meerut.
 Also staying with them is his widowed sister (Lalita Pawar), and her son Jaggu (Mehmood).
 Harish spends five days of the week away from his family for work in Delhi.
 Harish and Maya soon have a ninth child much to Maya's consternation, as her older daughter, Kamla (Bharati Malvankar) who is married to Gopal is also expecting a child.
 The fact that Kamla is pregnant is a cause of anxiety, as according to Gopal's parents, the couple have not been together since the wedding and her pregnancy is considered as a sign of her disreputable character.
 Gopal is not there to give an explanation and his parents decide to send Harish's older daughter back home.
 Harish finds out that two of his daughters, Kiran (Rajshree) and Kamini (Indrani Mukherjee) are in love with Mohan (Manoj Kumar), the son of the College principal, and Ravindra (Soodesh Kumar) respectively, and that Jaggu is in love with Rekha (Shobha Khote).
 Harish decides to get the three pairs married.